Plantlife

-Plantlife is a wild plant conservation charity.
+Plantlife is a wild plant conservation charity, since April 2024 limited by guarantee as Plantlife International.
 As of 2024, it manages 24 nature reserves covering 4500 acres across both the United Kingdom and the Isle of Man.
 HM King Charles III is the patron of the charity.

 History

 Plantlife was founded in 1989.
 Its first president was Professor David Bellamy.
 Peter James was also a founder member and early vice-president.

 Its president is Philip Mould OBE and its chairman is Professor David Hill CBE.
 English gardener and television presenter Rachel De Thame is their vice-president.
-The chief executive is Ian Dunn, who took over from Marian Spain in 2020.
+The chief executive is Jane Madgwick, who took up her role on 1 July 2025.

 Function

 Plantlife's principal activities in Britain include the management of 4500 acre of rare and important plant habitats as nature reserves, lobbying and campaigning in support of wild plant conservation, and organising surveys aimed at generating public interest in wild plants.
 Plantlife helps run an annual National Plant Monitoring Survey, and a rare species conservation programme, "Back from the Brink".
 It was a lead partner of HRH the Prince of Wales' Coronation Meadows project.

 Although much of Plantlife's work is centred on plants, it is also involved in the conservation of fungi.
 Its work in this area includes surveying waxcap grasslands and publishing a strategy for conserving fungi in the UK.

 The group also has an international programme which includes projects on medicinal plant conservation and sustainable use in the Himalayas and East Africa.